-- (8) Every amount of payment received by a cashier or other officer responsible for the receipt of money shall be acknowledged at once by issuing a numbered official receipt. - (9) Receipts that are cancelled will be reattached in the correct place in the receipt book by means of glue.
+- (8) Every amount of payment received by a cashier or other officer responsible for the receipt of money shall be acknowledged at once by issuing a numbered official receipt.
+Direct deposits (EFT's) will reflect on the debtor's statement.
+Receipts for direct deposits will not be sent to debtors. - Receipts that are cancelled will be reattached in the correct place in the receipt book by means of gluereceipt file.
 Information on both the original as well as the copy must be visible and a reason for the cancellation stated. - (10) Where computer generated receipts are used the original must be filed for audit purposes. - (11) The Cashier must compile a daily balance of all cash collected.
 Surpluses and shortages must be indicated as such.
-Shortages must be paid in on completion of the reconciliation by the Chief Clerk or as soon as possible afterwards.
-Cash must be banked according to prescribed/ approved arrangements.
+Shortages must be paid in on completion of the reconciliation (including a recount) by the Chief Clerk or as soon as possible afterwards.
+Cash must be banked according to prescribed/approved arrangements.